Estonia Food Guide

 Saaremaa Onion

-A unique variety of onion grown on Saaremaa island, known for its distinct flavor and used in many local dishes.
+An onion variety grown on Saaremaa island, valued for its distinct flavor and worked into many local dishes.

 Regional Cuisine Highlights